multipath-tcp/mptcp-upstream-virtme-docker/README.md

   - `auto-all`: First with a non-debug, then a debug kernel config.
   - `auto-btf-normal`: With BTF support (needed for BPF features), no debug.
   - `auto-btf-debug`: With BTF support (needed for BPF features), with debug.
+  - `auto-btf-all`: With BTF support, first without debug, then with debug.
 - `make`: Run the `make` command with optional parameters.
 - `make.cross`: Run Intel's `make.cross` command with optional parameters.
 - `build`: Build everything, but don't start the VM (`normal` mode by default).